mkatychev/cogs/README.md

 look_for_manifest_var.name = "manifest_var"

 # dangling variable names should return an error
-# try uncommenting the line below and run `cogs gen basic basic.cog.toml`
+# try uncommenting the line below and run `cogs gen basic basic.cog.toml`:
 # empty_var.name = "some_name"
 ```

 ## example data:

-Example data can be used as a tutorial run `cogs gen` on the files in the order below, run the command once then read the file to soo how the underlying logic is used:
+Example data (in `./examples`) can be used as a tutorial run `cogs gen` on the files in the order below, run the command once then read the file to see how the underlying logic is used:

 1. basic example:
    * `cogs gen basic basic.cog.toml`